kevin218/Eureka/docs/source/ecf.rst

 indep_batches
 '''''''''''''
 Do you want to independently treat each batch of files?
+When False, the median spectrum from the first batch is applied too all batches.
 Strongly recommended to leave this as False unless you have a clear reason to set it to True.
 If set to True, you may end up with jump discontinuities between batches.

 suffix
 ''''''